Paul Leyden

 Paul Augustine Leyden (born 16 December 1972) is an Australian actor, producer, screenwriter and director.
-He is best known for playing the role of Simon Frasier on the daytime soap opera As the World Turns.
-He played Simon in the 2009 mini-series "Maneater".
-He also had a brief stint on The Young and the Restless as "Blake".
+He is known for playing the role of Simon Frasier on the American daytime soap opera As the World Turns from 2000 to 2010.

+Early life

 Leyden was born and raised in Melbourne by his parents, John and Ros Leyden.
 He is one of five children.

+Career

+Leyden portrayed Simon Frasier on the CBS soap opera As the World Turns from 2000 to 2004, 2006 to 2007, and 2009 to 2010.
+From 2004 to 2005, Leyden starred as Tony Magulia in the NBC series LAX.
+Leyden played Simon Taylor in the miniseries Maneater in 2009, and played Blake Joseph on the CBS soap opera The Young and the Restless from 2010 to 2011.

-The actor starred in the mini-series Tribe, and can be seen in episodes of Farscape, BeastMaster, Law & Order: Special Victims Unit and Home and Away.
+Leyden starred in the miniseries Tribe, and can be seen in episodes of Farscape, BeastMaster, Law & Order: Special Victims Unit and Home and Away.

 Personal life

 Leyden's hobbies include playing outdoor sports, the saxophone, and guitar.
-He is married to Alexia Barlier, having done so in 2018.
+He married Alexia Barlier in 2018.
 They have a daughter and live in Los Angeles.